Mental Health and Mental Fitness in the Workplace

 Working with channel partners can help science and technology markets enter new markets, reach more customers and skyrocket profits.
 It’s no secret that nearly all science and technology companies use them!
 But how do you decide whether building a channel partner network is right for your company?
 And how do you start?

-Sharon Eaton MBA, Managing Director of Biochannel Partners Ltd. has nearly 40 years of experience working in the life sciences industry and 3 decades helping busy businesses find and recruit channel partners to enter new, international markets.
+Sharon Eaton MBA, Managing Director of Biochannel Partners Ltd. has 35 years of experience working in the life sciences industry and 2 decades helping busy businesses find and recruit channel partners to enter new, international markets.
 Here, Sharon provides insight into why and how companies should build their channel partner network.

-Access and speed to market are the biggest benefits of using channel partners for start-ups.
-New companies are often limited by resources and so making direct sales in a global marketplace is simply not possible.
-Distributors allow access to multiple markets without investing in local offices or a global sales team.
-The fastest way to make a product available to the highest number of end users is by finding reliable channel partners.
+For start-ups who are often limited by resources, direct sales in a global marketplace is often simply not possible.
+However, distributors allow access to multiple markets without investing in local offices or a global sales team.
+Equally, established companies and global enterprises can use channel partners to make new products and services rapidly available to a large number of end users.

 One of the key factors is to nail down what the biggest gap is between sales and potential sales.
 This gap could be geographic, product type, or end user.
 Then start with the biggest gap!
 If you identify multiple gaps, make sure you stagger the process of onboarding new channel partners.
 Attempting to recruit and manage too many channel partners means your efforts will be diluted and your new partners won’t receive the attention they need to do the best business for you.